HotRAP: Hot Record Retention and Promotion for LSM-trees with Tiered Storage: Evaluation

 \subsection{Experimental setup}

 \textbf{Testbed}.
-We evaluate HotRAP on AWS EC2 i4i.2xlarge instances with 8 vCPU cores, 64GiB memory, and an 1875GiB local AWS Nitro SSD.
-The performance of the attached disks is shown in Table~\ref{tab:aws-configs}.
-We use local SSDs as \fastdisk{} and gp3 as \slowdisk{}.
-Since HDD RAID arrays can achieve thousands of IOPS and high throughput, we set the maximum IOPS and throughput of gp3 to 16000 and 500MiB/s respectively to simulate the most performant HDD RAID arrays.
-None of our tests are bounded by the throughput of gp3.
+We evaluate HotRAP on AWS EC2 i4i.2xlarge instances running Debian 12.
+Each instance has 8 vCPU cores, 64GiB memory, and a 1875GB local AWS Nitro SSD.
+We use local SSDs as \fastdisk{} and gp3 as \slowdisk{}, with their performance shown in Table~\ref{tab:aws-configs}.
+Since HDD RAID arrays can achieve thousands of IOPS and high throughput~\cite{WikiRAID}, we set the maximum IOPS and throughput of gp3 to 10000 and 1000MiB/s respectively to simulate the most performant HDD RAID arrays.

-\textbf{Sizes of tiers and memory}.
-We set the ratio between tiers to 10 and the memory budget to 1GB, so that the expected used size of \fastdisk{} is set to 10GB and the initial expected used size of \slowdisk{} is set to 100GB.
-The 1GB memory budget is only used to limit the memory usage of \hotrap{}.
-Other compared systems are not bounded by it.
+\textbf{Sizes of tiers}.
+We set the space ratio between tiers to 10: the expected used size of \fastdisk{} is set to 10GB and the initial expected used size of \slowdisk{} is set to 100GB.